algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Done is better than perfect...
 Embrace the mess; Mastery cames through iteration... it's not infinite, but infinitive improvable...
 One breath at a time.
 Zero starts a line; Infinity writes the poem...
-Trust in God, but your camel first.
+Trust in God, but your camel first...

-And that's invest to it and you have hundreds of them as well.

-Easy a whole book of it, if you like.

 A paradox is a labyrinthine and end this puzzle right here, **present but not there**, so close yet so far.

 Can see the forest for the trees.
 The more you look, the less you see, the journey is a destination.

-you can't improve by doing better something like this.
+you can't improve by doing better...

 ### 3 Absurd